Plant a Memorial Tree

 After Betsy’s death in 1956, Clifton built a memorial overlooking their beloved East River and the Valley below, and there, both Betsy and Clifton’s ashes remain in their final resting place.

-An information session will be held annually at the Dyer Memorial Nature Reserve.
+An information session will be held in the summer of 2018 at the Dyer Memorial Nature Reserve.
 It will be the chance to meet us to learn more about the Memorial Forest, walk around the Nature Reserve and choose where you would like to plant your own Memorial Tree.

-Orders may be placed until August 15th of each year.
-An annual ceremony with service of dedication is held each fall at the Dyer Memorial.
+Orders may be placed until August 15th, 2018.
+A biennial ceremony with service of dedication is held in the fall at the Dyer Memorial.